yakbrother/ai-coding-rules/README.md

 These rules can be integrated with any AI as a reference, context, or ruleset.

-## Contributing
+## Contributing Guidelines

-Contributions are welcome!
-Feel free to submit pull requests with additional rule sets or improvements to existing ones.
+See the [collaboration section](#-this-is-a-collaborative-project) above for how to contribute.
+We review all pull requests for quality, consistency, and practical value.

 ## License